What California Employers Need to Know About Overtime for Employees

 Employer Responsibilities and Penalties for Violating California’s Overtime Laws

 Employers must pay overtime wages no later than the next payday after they are earned; regular wages must still be paid on time.
-If an employer fails to do so, an employee can file a wage claim with the California Division of Labor Standards Enforcement or file a lawsuit.
+If an employer fails to do so, an employee can file a wage claim with the California Division of Labor Standards Enforcement (DLSE) or file a lawsuit.

 California employers that fail to pay overtime may owe interest on unpaid amounts as well as the employee’s fees and costs associated with filing a claim.
+They may also face several DLSE-imposed sanctions.
+These can include a civil penalty for each violation, ranging from hundreds to thousands of dollars.
+An employer may also need to pay liquidated damages, which are additional charges above the amount of overdue wages owed to the employees.

 Where to Get More Information About California Labor Laws